RidleyB/sen/content/_races/kenku.md

 ---
 title: Kenku
+world: theros
 ---

+**Home-World:** {{ page.world | capitalize }}

-Kenku hail from the enigmatic world of Misthyr, known for its deep forests and ancient ruins.
-They arrived in Sen mostly out of curiosity, and have stayed happily since, bringing their unique talents with them.
+**Description:** Kenku hail from the skybound world of Theros, known for its floating islands.
+Their society is characterized cunning and a deep sense of curiosity.
+The Kenku arrived in Sen driven by a desire to explore new horizons.
+In Sen, they are valued for their unique talents, resourcefulness, and ability to adapt to new situations, often serving as spies, scouts, and informants.

 <!--more-->